-For Folk Art lovers, the Museo de Artesanias de Michoacan is a must.
+For Folk Art lovers, the Instituto de Artesano Michoacano is a must.
 It is at Fray Juan de San Miguel #129.
-There is a nice Casa de las Artesanias store there and also at Guillermo Prieto #35.
+There is a nice Casa de las Artesanias store there with excellent folk art for sale.

 To stay in Morelia, the Villa Montana is really wonderful.
 The rooms are great and the views of downtown are wonderful.
 It is a short 15 minute cab ride from downtown.

 I have eaten downtown on the main square in the cafe of the Hotel Virrey de Mendoza and really want to stay there next time to avoid having to get back and forth to the hotel.
 It looks great!
 The building was the former palace of the Spanish Viceroys.

 Getting good reviews as one of the best restaurants in town, is Parrilla y Canilla at Jose Juan Tablada 60, Santa Maria de Guido.
 It is known for steaks, pizza and more.

 If you are there during the winter months, make sure to arrange a trip to the El Rosario or Sierra Chincua Monarch Butterfly Sanctuaries.
 These are the homes to nearly 100 million Monarch butterflies who migrate from the northern US and Canada.
 November through February are the months to visit.